Brooklyn Mirador

 With the disputed electoral election of Hayes in 1877 and his promised removal of Union troops from the South, Reconstruction was effectively stalled until the 24th Amendment, barring the poll tax in federal elections, was ratified under Lyndon Johnson, four score and seven years later.
 In 1883, Supreme court reversed 1875 Civil Rights Act.

-The Supreme Court ruled the Income Tax unconstitutional in 1895.
 May 18, 1896 - Landmark Supreme Court decision Plessy v.
-Ferguson holds that racial segregation is constitutional, paving the way for the repressive Jim Crow laws in the South.
+Ferguson holds that racial segregation is Constitutional, paving the way for the repressive Jim Crow laws in the South.

 The Union League ... from Wiki